 - Court ordered fines and criminal restitution; and

 - Debt resulting from personal injury as a result of driving under the influence of drugs or alcohol.
+Getting arrested for any of these offenses is a serious matter and you should always seek the counsel of a reputable DUI lawyer.

 What Debts Can Bankruptcy Discharge?